roman-milk/roman-milk.github.io/melanie.md

+===

- ****** Melanie Ch.
-03 ****** byStoryTeller07© "So Melanie, you did well yesterday but today the real training starts.
+"So Melanie, you did well yesterday but today the real training starts.
 I'm sure you've learnt there's just one important thing, obedience.
 Well now you have to do more than that."
 The trainer told her.

  She was getting a bit fed up of this.
 It was time to go home.